rrg92/powershai/docs/en-US/cmdlets/Get-AiChat.md

 Accept wildcard characters: false
 ```

 ### -RawParams
-Specify direct parameters from the provider's API.
+Specify direct parameters for the provider's API.
-This will overwrite the values that were calculated and generated based on the other parameters.
+This will overwrite the values that were calculated and generated based on other parameters.

 ```yml
 Parameter Set: (All)